 What Should I Consider When Evaluating My Firm’s P&Ps Regarding Receipt of MNPI?

-Investment advisers need to ensure that their P&Ps clearly prescribe how their firms handle the receipt of MNPI not only under their Insider Trading Policy, but also their Trading, Investment Management, Research, and Outside Business Activity (“OBA”) P&Ps.
+Investment advisers need to ensure that their P&Ps clearly prescribe how their firms handle the receipt of MNPI not only under their Insider Trading Policy, but also under their Trading, Investment Management, Research, and Outside Business Activity (“OBA”) P&Ps.

-P&Ps need to contemplate when, where, and how MNPI has been received; placement of the security on the restricted list while compliance personnel verify the facts and circumstances in which the information was received; and, documentation regarding the verification of the receipt of MNPI with appropriate managers within the firm and the publicly traded company.
+P&Ps need to contemplate when, where, and how MNPI has been received; placement of the security on the restricted list while compliance personnel verifies the facts and circumstances in which the information was received; and, documentation regarding the verification of the receipt of MNPI with appropriate managers within the firm and the publicly traded company.

-Additionally, the P&Ps should consider whether information walls need to be applied to receipt of MNPI regardless of the whether the security should be placed on the restricted list and the appropriate channels for dissemination of that information.
+Additionally, the P&Ps should consider whether information walls need to be applied to receipt of MNPI regardless of whether the security should be placed on the restricted list and the appropriate channels for dissemination of that information.

-P&Ps should also contemplate OBA in which employees of the firm sit on the boards of publicly traded companies; when and how those employees would receive MNPI; how the receipt of MNPI by those employees is verified and documented; and, the level of restriction that is applied to those employees with respect to their own personal trading activity as well as the investment management and trading activity for the Firm.
+P&Ps should also contemplate OBA in which employees of the firm sit on the boards of publicly-traded companies; when and how those employees would receive MNPI; how the receipt of MNPI by those employees is verified and documented; and, the level of restriction that is applied to those employees with respect to their own personal trading activity as well as the investment management and trading activity for the Firm.

 Lastly, the P&Ps need to be applied consistently in order to ensure that receipt of MNPI does not result in ambiguous circumstances in which firms and/or their employees are potentially trading on MNPI.
 As indicated above, inconsistent application of the P&Ps can create significant risk for firms, and possibly lead to legal penalties and irreversible reputational damage.

 “MNPI,” also known as “Insider Information,” is generally described as information regarding corporate events that have not yet been made public.
-For example, certain officers of a firm know in advance if the company is about to be acquired or if the latest earning report is going to differ significantly from information previously released.
-If information could reasonably influence the purchase, sale or market value of a company’s securities and such information has not yet been publicized in a widely used medium, then it is considered MNPI.
+For example, certain officers of a firm know in advance if the company is about to be acquired or if the latest earnings report is going to differ significantly from information previously released.
+If the information could reasonably influence the purchase, sale, or market value of a company’s securities and such information has not yet been publicized in a widely used medium, then it is considered MNPI.